memeghaj10/Fake_News_Detector/README.md

 2. Then, I have initialized a `PassiveAggressive` Classifier and fit the model.

-3. In the end, the `accuracy score` and the `confusion matrix` tels how well the model fares.
+3. In the end, the `accuracy score` and the `confusion matrix` tells how well the model fares.